-Children should always be restrained in the rear seat when possible.
+Children are safer restrained in the rear seat when possible.

 2. While holding the shoulder and lap belt portions together, route the tongue through the child seat according to the child seat manufacturer's instructions.
 Be sure the belt webbing is not twisted.